Farzaneh-Taleb/wandb-slurm-pytorch/README.md

 ## Usage/Examples

-First you need to run run_wandb.sbatch using the following command
+1) First you need to run run_wandb.sbatch using the following command

 ```bash
 sbatch run_wandb.sbatch
 ```

-Then wait for the process to run and get a sweep id.
-Then copy the swing_id in the add_nodes.sbatch and run the following:
+2) (Do this step if you want to run multiple jobs in parallel) Then wait for the process to run and get a sweep id.
+Then copy the sweep_id in the add_nodes.sbatch and run the following:

 ```bash